 This stigma of meal replacements being for people who are on extreme weight loss diets is wrong.
 While weight loss shakes and medicinal meal replacements have been around for a while, the commercial complete foods are not very much alike them and aim to serve anybody.

 You do not need to dislike eating to have a meal replacement shake or a bar.
 I, myself, love food, but I acknowledge that sometimes I do not have the time, the will or the availability to eat good real food.
-Instead of having a crappy sandwich, some fast food option or some unhealthy snack I prefer having a complete food alternative that I know suits my needs better.
+Therefore, instead of having a crappy sandwich, some fast food option or some unhealthy snack, I prefer having a complete food alternative that suits my needs better.

 A meal replacement is a way of nutrition (food) that will enable you to have all the nutrients your body needs (micro-/macronutrients, antioxidants, phytonutrients) per set meal.
 They are often balanced according a 2,000kcal diet and provide all the nutrients specified by ESFA, WHO, US Heath dietary guidelines.
 Almost all meal replacements are able to substitute food 100%, even though they are better use as a boost to your diet or alternative for one or two meals a day.